Communicating via ignorance: Increasing communication capacity via superposition of order

+We can also use this idea for secret sharing, where a specific combination of channels, when connected indefinitely, can transfer information between two parties, but in a scenario of eavesdropping, any intervention will break the `indefiniteness', and the message will remain scrambled.

-Our quantum switch realises indefinite ordering of only two operations.
-The most general quantum switch can be extended to arbitrary number of operations \cite{araujo14}.
-Extending to systems with qudit control will allow exploration of how information theoretic advantage scales up for $n$-copies of depolarising channels in a quantum $n$-switch.
-The other scenario known to increase the capacity of a channel is when communicating parties share an entangled resource.
-The enhancement in this case is also greatest for very noisy channels \cite{Chiuri13}.
-This suggests a future direction exploring similarities between indefinite causal order and entanglement as resources. \cite{Milz2018,Akibue2017} \emph{Acknowledgements}.
-This work has been supported by: the Australian Research Council (ARC) by Centre of Excellence for Engineered Quantum Systems (EQUS, CE170100009), a DECRA grant (DE160100409) and L'oreal-UNESCO FWIS grant for JR; the University of Queensland by a Vice-Chancellor's Senior Research and Teaching Fellowship for AGW; and the John Templeton Foundation (the opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation).
+\emph{Acknowledgements}.
+We thank Prof Howard Wiseman for suggesting this collaboration.
+We also thank Prof. Giulio Chiribella for a helpful discussion.
+KG thanks the organisers of the Quantum Information Structure Of Spacetime, 2020 workshop where valuable insights related to this work were discussed.
+This work has been supported by: the Australian Research Council (ARC) by Centre of Excellence for Engineered Quantum Systems (EQUS, CE170100009), a DECRA grant (DE160100409), Advance Queensland Funding, and L'Oreal-UNESCO FWIS grant for JR; a DECRA grant (DE170100088) for GPS; YC is supported by a CSC scholarship; the University of Queensland by a Vice-Chancellor's Senior Research and Teaching Fellowship for AGW; and the John Templeton Foundation (the opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation).
 We acknowledge the traditional owners of the land on which the University of Queensland is situated, the Turrbal and Jagera people.